- Primarily single family homes dating from the 1930s ranging in price from $500,000 up to 2 million plus.

 - Excellent schools – Morningside Elementary, Inman Middle, Grady High School.

 - Convenient shopping at Sage Hill shopping center, Zonolite Road business district, Virginia-Highland business district, and Ansley Mall.

 - Morningside-Lenox Park Association – http://www.mlpa.org

-$450,000 – $550,000: In this price range, you may find a good starter or smaller home in Morningside –– typically a 1950s-1960s ranch or a 1930s-1940s cottage or bungalow home with 2 or 3 bedrooms and 1 or 2 bathrooms.
+$500,000 – $650,000: In this price range, you may find a good starter or smaller home in Morningside, typically a 1950s-1960s ranch or a 1930s-1940s cottage or bungalow home with 2 or 3 bedrooms and 1 or 2 bathrooms.
 The topography varies in this neighborhood from level to very steep lots, and these homes generally have a decent lot size plus driveway for off-street parking and sometimes a 1-car garage or a 1-2 car carport.
-Homes at the lower end of this price range will probably require some work or updating.
+Homes at the lower end of this price range will most likely require some work or updating.

-$550,000 – $800,000: In the lower end of this price range, you’ll find larger bungalows & cottages from the 1930s-1940s with 3 bedrooms and 2 full bathrooms and also some of the larger ranch style homes.
-At the higher end of this price range there will be a lot more of the Tudor style one-story homes and a number of two-story traditional-style homes, again from the 1930s and 40s.
+$650,000 – $800,000: In the lower end of this price range, you’ll find larger bungalows & cottages from the 1930s-1940s with 3 bedrooms and 2 full bathrooms and also some of the larger ranch style homes.
+Also to be found are a few cluster home communities offering newer, larger homes on tiny lots.
+At the higher end of this price range there will be a lot more of the Tudor style one-story homes and a few of two-story traditional-style homes, again from the 1930s and 40s.
 These homes will generally be renovated and, if an original one-story home, it may include an upstairs addition.
 The lot will probably include a larger front or back yard and a garage or carport.